dabecart/MIDDS/docs/README.md

 - There is no acknowledgement between messages:
   - If the message is not well formatted, the receiving end of the communication should discard it.
 MIDDS will generate an error message on this cases.
   - A message must be fully correct for the MIDDS to apply it.
 If even a minor field is not formatted accordingly, MIDDS will not apply any changes to its internal configuration.

-- The **time** fields works as:
+A `time` field is a 64-bit unsigned integer which stores [UMIX time](https://en.wikipedia.org/wiki/Unix_time) in **nanoseconds**.
+Depending on the sender of the message, this field operates as:
-  - *Delay time* when the message is sent from the PC to MIDDS.
+  - *Execution time*, when the message is sent from the PC to MIDDS.
+When the time of MIDDS reaches this execution time, the command will be executed.
+This time is absolute!
+If an execution time which has already passed is given to a command, the command will be executed immediately.
+It is recommended to use an execution time of zero for the command to be executed immediately.
-  - *Response Timestamp* when the message is sent from MIDDS to the PC.
+  - *Response Timestamp*, when the message is sent from MIDDS to the PC.
+Timestamps the time when the content of the message was calculated/generated.

 ## Commands/Messages